lmp-beep/04-CodeQuiz/README.md

 Special Thanks to my tutor Dennis Itua and my TA Matthew Carpenter for helping me get through this!

+I originally had some color changing effects that were really neat at first, but then it just got too complicated with the js, so I removed them.

 This assignment was the hardest one yet.
 I drew a lot of inspiration from youTube and from others posting their quizzes online.

-I originally had some color changing effects that were really neat at first, but then it just got too complicated with the js, so I removed them.
+I actually feel like I copied and pasted a lot more than in previous assignments, which means I understand my code even less.
+This class gives us no time to absorb what we have learned before moving on to the next lesson.
+I feel like all I am doing is copying and pasting from other students just to get the assignment done, instead of taking the time to learn what I am doing, even though I spent over 40 hours on this assignment.

 Known Problems: